joshlong/cloud-native-workshop/README.md

 - Make sure this module _also_ talks to the Config Server as described in the last lab by adding the `org.springframework.cloud`:`spring-cloud-starter-config`.
 - add `org.springframework.cloud`:`spring-cloud-starter-eureka` to the `reservation-service`
 - Add `@EnableDiscoveryClient` to the `reservation-service`'s `DemoApplication` and restart the process, and then confirm its appearance in the Eureka Server at `http://localhost:8761`

-- Demonstrate using the `DiscoveryClient` API
+> you have a service registry and now you have a single service registered and advertising its presence.
+Let's take advantage of that in an edge service, which we'll call `reservation-client`.

-- Use the Spring Initializr, setup a new module, `reservation-client`, that uses the Config Client (`org.springframework.cloud`:`spring-cloud-starter-config`), Eureka Discovery (`org.springframework.cloud`:`spring-cloud-starter-eureka`), and Web (`org.springframework.boot`:`spring-boot-starter-web`).
+- Use the Spring Initializr, setup a new module, `reservation-client`, with the `Web`, `Lombok`, `Feign`, `Zuul`, `Hystrix`, `Stream Rabbit`, `Eureka Discovery`, `Config Client`, `Cloud OAuth2`, and `Zipkin Client` dependencies.
+- open `pom.xml` and comment out the dependencies that are neither needed nor workable without some extra configuration (which we'll get to later): `org.springframework.cloud`:`spring-cloud-starter-oauth2`, `org.springframework.cloud`:`spring-cloud-starter-stream-rabbit`, and  `org.springframework.cloud`:`spring-cloud-starter-zipkin`.
 - Create a `bootstrap.properties`, just as with the other modules, but name this one `reservation-client`.
 - Create a `CommandLineRunner` that uses the `DiscoveryClient` to look up other services programmatically

-**EXTRA CREDIT**: Install [Consul](http://Consul.io) and replace Eureka with Consul.
-You could use `./bin/consul.sh`, but prepare yourself for some confusion around host resolution if you're running Docker inside a Vagrant VM.

 ## 5. Edge Services: API gateways (circuit breakers, client-side load balancing)
 > Edge services sit as intermediaries between the clients (smart phones, HTML5 applications, etc) and the service.
 An edge service is a logical place to insert any client-specific requirements (security, API translation, protocol translation) and keep the mid-tier services free of this burdensome logic (as well as free from associated redeploys!)